kmrollins/MSDS6306-CaseStudy1/README.md

 The Purpose of this project is to present a report to our client Anheuser-Busch Ltd and its CEO Mr. Michel Doukeris on the findings.
 This will enable our client a choice of a new product line to position the company against competition and regain the reigns as King of Beers!
-#Presented on 10/18/2018
-created power point presentations
-Analysis included 7 questions by CEO answered in that order along with a conclusion on the findings.
-#Completed 10/19/2018

 # Questions to be addressed